llm-case-studies/whowhe2wha/Docs/ARCHITECTURE.md

     5.  `App.tsx` updates the `filteredEventIds` state and switches the `viewMode` to 'stream'.
     6. React re-renders the `Dashboard` with the filtered results.

--   **Write/Creation Flow:**
+-   **Write/Creation Flow (with Location Discovery):**
-    1. User fills out and submits the `AddEventForm`.
+    1. User fills out the `AddEventForm`.
+In the "Where" field, they type a new location name and blur the input.
-    2.  `AddEventForm` calls the `onSave` prop function, passing the new event data and location info.
+    2.  `AddEventForm` sees no existing match and calls the `onOpenLocationFinder` prop passed from `App.tsx`.
+    3.  `App.tsx` opens the `AddLocationModal`.
+    4. Inside `AddLocationModal`, `discoverPlaces` is called.
+The user selects a result, which is then enriched using `geocodeLocation`.
+    5. The user confirms and saves the new location. `AddLocationModal` calls its `onSave` prop.
-    3.  `App.tsx` receives the data.
-If a new location is needed, it creates a `Location` object and adds it to the `locations` state array.
+    6.  `App.tsx` receives the new `Location` object, adds it to the global `locations` state, and updates the `addEventInitialData` state to push the new location name back to the `AddEventForm`.
-    4.  `App.tsx` creates the final event object with the correct `whereId` and adds it to the `events` state array.
-    5. React re-renders the `Dashboard`, which now includes the new event in the appropriate view.
+    7. The user can now submit the `AddEventForm`, which saves the new event linked to the newly created location.

 ## 6. Progressive Web App (PWA) Features